gilmore606/Vex/README.md

 # Updates

+8/25: CPU: we ran our first compiled program today (on start: sound 1)!
+The VM bytecode machine exists and the compiler's basic pieces are in place.

 8/23: APU: the synth is fully fleshed out, with 2 oscillators, a low/high/bandpass filter, and an LFO + ADSR modulator per voice.
 Sound effects are made in the ROM as very short songs -- the shoot song, the explode song, etc.  For fun and ease of auditioning patches I added MIDI input.

 8/19: Particles!
 Particles are just fire-and-forget sprites that can have acceleration, color shift, scale change, and rotation.